 The Faculty of Arts and Sciences is organized into some 40 departments and interdisciplinary programs, each of which is housed within a division.
 These three divisions the three intellectual areas that comprise the Faculty of Arts and Sciences: Humanities, Social Science, and Science (both Biological and Physical).
-Each of these three divisions has a dean who oversees its departments and programs; refer to the divisional governance page for more details about the responsibilities of each divisional dean.
+Each of these three divisions has a dean who oversees its departments and programs.

 The world-class faculty who cover the expansive intellectual terrain of the departments and programs in the Humanities division of the Faculty of Arts and Sciences are dedicated to the study of who we are, what we are, and what we might become.
 They are experts in languages, cultures, and traditions, who think critically about our globalized world and the societal issues that arise out of it.
 Through collaboration, research, and teaching, they create conversations around the most pressing questions that humankind has addressed from antiquity to the 21st century.